ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 To reduce exposure of servers within the VPC you will create and use a bastion instance.
 Administrative tasks on the individual servers is going to be performed using SSH, proxied through the bastion.
 Access to the servers and regular Internet access from the servers, e.g., for software installation, will only be allowed with a special maintenance security group attached to those servers.

 ### Create a bastion security group

-Next, we create a security group and inbound rules for the bastion.
+ACLs provide security at the subnet level and Security Groups (SGs) provide security at the server instance level.
+Let's create a security group and configure inbound rules to your bastion VSI.

 1. Navigate to **Security groups** and click **New security group**.
 Enter **vpc-pubpriv-bastion-sg** as name and select your VPC.
 2. Now, create the following inbound rules by clicking **Add rule** in the inbound section.